andreipfeiffer/css-in-js/README.md

 - need to split static & dynamic styles, otherwise it will render duplicate output
 - de-facto are Tagged Templates, but you can also use Object Styles, however mixing them is confusing, because syntax is different (kebab vs camel, EOL character, quotes, etc)
 - some more complex syntax appears to be a bit cumbersome to get it right
+- user input styles: it generates a new class name for each change, but it does NOT remove the old one

 ```
 Page                                                           Size     First Load JS